gemerden/statemachine/README.md

 - simplified configuration and partial auto-generation of state-machine (minimally just using state names),
 - adding callbacks to the state machine using decorators, instead of directly in the main configuration,
 - much improved speed: a single transition with a single (minimal) callback now takes < 2 microseconds on a normal PC,
+- basic option to create a graph from the state machine, using `graphviz`,
 - better validation with improved error messages,
 - Corrected and improved README.md (this document).